 Unlike in the U.S., there’s no flat fee.
 Tolls are calculated based on the distance traveled.
 Normally, you take a ticket upon entering the highway, and pay when you exit.

 There are many services available on the highways, such as gas stations and picnic areas.
-The food options aren't great, as they'll be more expensive than anything you'd find in a supermarket or grocery store in towns.
+The food options aren't great, and they'll be more expensive than anything you'd find in a supermarket or grocery store in towns.
 Eat before you travel, bring a picnic, or find a nice little place once you get off the highway.

 Highway tolls